 After Hornillos there really is very little to see other than the rolling fields on either side of the crunchy gravel track.
 First stop of the day would be in the now-you-see-it-now-you-don’t village of Hontanas, which isn’t perching on top of a hill with an easily visible church you can focus on as you walk, it just suddenly jumps out at you from a dip in the landscape and offers a weary and dusty pilgrim with nothing but toast and coffee for breakfast such delights as huge bocadillos, soups and salads, hot and cold drinks and a nice and well deserved rest.
 The three of us had been walking separately but had a nice lunch together before we carried on at our own pace.

-The albergue offered communal dinner, but I went to the nearby hotel, where I stayed last time, to have an ankerbier and enjoy the view.
+The albergue offered communal dinner, but I went to the nearby hotel Iacobus, where I stayed last time, to have an ankerbier and enjoy the view.
 It turned out they served hot food when most places don’t, so I decided to have my dinner early.
-David ate with me, and mid meal we did get a short but fierce burst of rain.
-Luckily we were in the shade, so we stayed dry.
-Later we were joined by Polite Man, who had walked up to the castle ruins and is hereby named Andiana Jones, and his Polish peregrina friend.
+David had a meal with me, and mid main course we did get a short but fierce burst of rain.
+Luckily we were in the shade and under cover, so we stayed dry.
+Later we were joined by Polite Man, who had walked up to the castle ruins and is henceforth known as Andiana Jones, and his Polish peregrina friend.
 He was staying at the hotel, so when David went back for his communal dinner and the peregrina went to make hers, I stayed to keep Andiana Jones company and watch the sun go down.
 At least until my silent Fitbit albergue alarm went at 21.45 – I am not taking the chance of getting locked out!

-All was still and dark inside, so I crept into bed as quietly as I could, pulled the sleeping bag zip up and was away.
+As it was, curfew was at nine or half past – oops – and all was still and dark inside.
+I crept into bed as quietly as I could, pulled the sleeping bag zip up and was away.